- Written by Dr.Mehmet Demircioglu

 - Estimated Reading Time 10 Minutes

-For an otherwise healthy patient, I usually do not want Viagra, Cialis, sildenafil, tadalafil, or similar erectile dysfunction medication restarted until sexual activity is allowed again, which is usually about 10 days after a hair transplant.
-Even then, the clinic should know the exact medicine, dose, and timing.
+If you are otherwise healthy, I usually do not restart Viagra, Cialis, sildenafil, tadalafil, or similar erectile dysfunction medication until sexual activity is allowed again.
+In my aftercare logic, that is usually around day 10 after a hair transplant, not day 2 or day 3.
+Even then, the clinic needs to know the exact medicine, dose, and timing.
 If you use nitrates, riociguat, chest pain medication, have unstable heart disease, fainting, low blood pressure, uncontrolled high blood pressure, or a recent heart problem, this is not a private guess.
 It needs medical approval.

-These medicines are not graft survival treatments, and they are not harmless for every patient.
-The timing should not be judged only by the tablet.
-I look at why the patient wants to use it, whether the patient takes it regularly, whether sexual activity is already safe, whether there was bleeding or swelling after surgery, and whether any heart or blood pressure medicine is involved.
-A patient should not restart it secretly just because the scalp looks calm after a few days.
+These medicines are not graft survival treatments.
+They also are not judged only by the tablet name.
+I look at why you want to use it, whether you take it regularly, whether sexual activity is already safe, whether there was bleeding or swelling after surgery, and whether any heart or blood pressure medicine is involved.
+Do not restart it secretly just because the scalp looks quiet after a few days.

-Why does Viagra or Cialis need a separate discussion after a hair transplant?
+Viagra or Cialis needs a separate discussion after surgery

 Viagra and Cialis are often discussed casually, but they are still real medications.
 They affect blood vessels and blood pressure, and that matters during the same period when the scalp is healing, the grafts are settling, and the clinic is trying to read swelling, redness, bleeding, dizziness, or discomfort clearly.

 The mistake is to think of the medicine only as a private sexual matter.
 Around surgery, it becomes part of the medical history.
-If a patient is also using blood pressure medicine, heart medication, alcohol, recreational drugs, pre-workout stimulants, or pain medication, the decision becomes less straightforward.
+If you are also using blood pressure medicine, heart medication, alcohol, recreational drugs, stimulants used before training, or pain medication, the decision becomes less straightforward.

 I separate this question from ordinary sex after a hair transplant.
 Sexual activity creates physical strain, sweating, pressure, and sometimes accidental rubbing of the recipient area.
 Viagra or Cialis adds a medication layer on top of that activity question.